deepaksood619/deepaksood619.github.io/docs/cloud/aws/storage/readme.md

 ## Retrieval

-- **Expedited ---**Expedited retrievals allow you to quickly access your data when occasional urgent requests for a subset of archives are required.
+- **Expedited -** Expedited retrievals allow you to quickly access your data when occasional urgent requests for a subset of archives are required.
 For all but the largest archives (250 MB+), data accessed using Expedited retrievals are typically made available within 1--5 minutes.
 Provisioned Capacity ensures that retrieval capacity for Expedited retrievals is available when you need it.
-- **Standard ---**Standard retrievals allow you to access any of your archives within several hours.
+- **Standard -** Standard retrievals allow you to access any of your archives within several hours.
 Standard retrievals typically complete within 3--5 hours.
 This is the default option for retrieval requests that do not specify the retrieval option.
-- **Bulk ---**Bulk retrievals are S3 Glacier's lowest-cost retrieval option, which you can use to retrieve large amounts, even petabytes, of data inexpensively in a day.
+- **Bulk -** Bulk retrievals are S3 Glacier's lowest-cost retrieval option, which you can use to retrieve large amounts, even petabytes, of data inexpensively in a day.
 Bulk retrievals typically complete within 5--12 hours.

 6. **AWS Storage Gateway**